 What is Sapodilla Fruit?

-The answer to “what is sapodilla fruit” is quite simply a delicious tropical fruit ranking amongst the likes of mango, banana and jackfruit.
+The answer to, “What is sapodilla fruit?” is quite simply a delicious tropical fruit ranking among the likes of mango, banana, and jackfruit.
 Sapodilla answers to quite a few monikers such as Chico, Chico sapote, Sapota, Zapote chico, Zapotillo, Chicle, Sapodilla plum and Naseberry.
 You may recognize the name ‘Chicle,’ which refers to the latex excreted by the sapodilla fruit and is used as a chewing gum base.

 Information Regarding Growing Sapodillas

-Growing sapodillas are not strictly tropical and adult sapodilla fruit trees can survive temperatures of 26-28 degrees F. for a short period of time.
-Sapling trees are more likely to sustain major damage or even die at 30 degrees F. Growing sapodillas are not particular when it comes to water requirements.
+Growing sapodillas are not strictly tropical and adult sapodilla fruit trees can survive temperatures of 26-28 F. (-2,-3 C.), for a short period of time.
+Sapling trees are more likely to sustain major damage or even die at 30 F. (-1 C.).
+Sapodillas are not particular when it comes to water requirements.
 They may do equally well in arid or humid environments, although more severe conditions may result in lack of fruiting.

 A good reason to grow a sapodilla tree is its excellent source of nutrition within the fruit, which is composed of fructose and sucrose and is rich in calories.
 The fruit also contains vitamins such as vitamin C and A, folate, niacin and pantothenic acid and minerals like potassium, copper, and iron.
-It is rich in antioxidant tannins too and purported to be useful as an anti-inflammatory and a virus, “bad” bacteria and parasite fighter.
+It is rich in antioxidant tannins too, and purported to be useful as an anti-inflammatory and a fighter of virus, “bad” bacteria and parasites.
 Sapodilla fruit has also been used as an anti-diarrheal, hemostatic, and hemorrhoid aid.

 Care for Sapodilla Trees

-To grow a sapodilla tree, most propagation is done by seed, which will be viable for years although some commercial growers use grafting and other practices.
-Once germinated, use some patience as it takes 5-8 years to grow a sapodilla tree of bearing age.
+To grow a sapodilla tree, most propagation is done by seed, which will be viable for years, although some commercial growers use grafting and other practices.
+Once germinated, use some patience as it takes five to eight years to grow a sapodilla tree of bearing age.

 As mentioned, the fruit tree is tolerant of most conditions but prefers a sunny, warm, and frost free location in most any type of soil with good drainage.

-Additional care for sapodilla trees advises fertilizing the young trees with -8% nitrogen, 2-4% phosphoric acid and 6-8% potash every 2 or 3 months with ¼ pound and increasing gradually to 1 pound.
-After the first year, 2 or 3 application a year is plenty.
+Additional care for sapodilla trees advises fertilizing the young trees with -8% nitrogen, 2-4% phosphoric acid and 6-8% potash every two or three months with ¼ pound (113 g.), and increasing gradually to 1 pound (453 g.).
+After the first year, two or three application a year is plenty.

-Not only are sapodilla trees tolerant of drought conditions, but they can take soil salinity, need very little pruning and are mostly pest resistant.
+Not only are sapodilla trees tolerant of drought conditions, but they can take soil salinity.
+They need very little pruning and are mostly pest resistant.

 As long as the sapodilla tree is protected from frost and patience is in abundance for this slow grower, flavorful fruit shall be the reward from this tolerant specimen.